 We heard that the book of Revelation is all about Jesus, and it is altogether true.
-But upon reading Revelation 13, where Satan’s final blow against God and His faithful is illustrated, one will only find the word ‘God’ once in the chapter, and it is in relation to whose side will be persecuted.
-Jesus and the Holy Spirit seem nowhere to be seen.
+But upon reading Revelation 13, where Satan’s final blow against God and His faithful is illustrated, one will only find the word ‘God’ once in the chapter, and it is aligned with the people being persecuted.
+Jesus and the Holy Spirit seem nowhere to be seen in Revelation 13.

 Of course, we all know that a day will come when good shall forever and finally prevail against evil.
 Revelation 14 and onwards show us this hope.
-Knowing where Jesus is, and what He is doing, during those ‘silent’ times where the saints are persecuted will give us solid trust, patience, and comfort from our Savior.
+Knowing where Jesus is, and what He is doing, during those ‘silent’ times when the saints were and are persecuted will give us solid trust, patience, and comfort from our Savior.

 What’s in Revelation 13?

-The identification of Satan’s final plan in the last days will help us see where Jesus is throughout those troubling times.
+By identifying Satan’s plan in the last days will help us see where Jesus is throughout those troubling times.
 We will see later that Satan’s final act has been exposed as early as the time of the prophet Daniel, centuries before the Apostle John saw the vision of Revelation 13.

 Revelation 13 is where we can read the most feared mark of the beast – 666.
 Here, Satan uses human agents to accomplish his evil mission.
 He uses the beast from the sea, the beast from the earth, and the image of the beast to persecute and kill those who will not worship him.
 All these are symbols which pertain to literal groups of people helping Satan do his final attack against God and His remnant church before Jesus’ second coming.